ckc9759/CTF_writeups/Uiuctf/Osint/Geoguesser Suite/Part2_Chunky Boi.md

 I tried again the search view and went as close to the runway as possible for the grey plane.

-My teammate found this document which helped a lot to find the exact location where plane was.
+My teammate found this document from government [website](https://www.faa.gov/air_traffic/flight_info/aeronav/acf/media/Presentations/14-02-RD286_SEA_Airport%20Diagram.pdf) which helped a lot to find the exact location where plane was.

 ![image](https://github.com/ckc9759/CTF_writeups/assets/95117634/cdfd22a3-fcf0-46fc-9f18-77bc9c295165)